 Sports Security and Investigations

-Law enforcement officers need tons of support in order to perform their jobs well.
-Police dispatchers provide that support by taking calls for service, recording and providing case numbers and sending units to incidents that require police intervention.
+Law enforcement officers need tons of support to perform their jobs well.
+Police dispatchers provide that support by taking calls for service, recording and providing case numbers, and sending units to incidents that require police intervention.

 Dispatchers are an indispensable component of any law enforcement agency, and this can be a wonderful career opportunity for those who want to work in law enforcement without having to serve as police officers.

 Victim advocates aid and assists the victims of crimes.
 They might arrange for medical services in the immediate aftermath of a crime, then later walk victims through the judicial process and help with any questions or needs the victim might face.
 Many advocates are employed by state courts or state services, but others work for police departments.